-The emergence over 2020 of the COVID-19 pandemic provides a significant additional source of uncertainty for the Company.
-It is clear that 2020 was not a normal year in terms of the delivery of healthcare services internationally.
+The emergence of the COVID-19 pandemic provides a significant additional source of uncertainty for the Company.
+During 2021, claims volatility increased as a result of the pandemic.
 The impact of COVID-19 on healthcare services varied considerably across different countries, and the pandemic creates uncertainty in relation to expected costs over the year ahead.
-This increased level of uncertainty is reflected in the inclusion of an increased allowance for events not in data in calculating Technical Provisions.

-It should be noted, however, that the level of in-force business at the end of 2020 remains relatively low, and this limits the materiality of any uncertainty in the Solvency II Technical Provisions.
+It should be noted, however, that the level of in-force business at the end of 2021 remains relatively low, and this limits the materiality of any uncertainty in the Solvency II Technical Provisions.